Gosti-Network/Gosti-Pages/index.md

 You may think I am being a conspiracy theorist when I'm talking about governments and banks censoring content, but I'm not.
 Hard censorship is much more common than you probably think it is.
 There are [hundreds of instances](https://en.wikipedia.org/wiki/List_of_banned_video_games_by_country) of govenments all around the world banning certain video games for all kinds of reasons.
 Often, it isn't the most extreme content that gets banned, it is only notable products that reach a large enough scale of outrage for governments to act.
 It is not unreasonable for artists to fear more general, wide spread censorship policies that make their work illegal in many countries including western countries that are relatively liberal.
 The most common cause of government bans (aside from the obvious violence and sexual content) are depicting gambling or drug use, LGBT themes, and political messaging.
 There isn't much that can be done about the laws of other countries, but through decentralization we can make it much harder for governments to ban content on a practical level.
 This is especially important when talking about content with political themes, and issues regarding human rights.
 Artistic freedom for this type of content is extremely important.

-It is very common for payment processors and banks to pressure platforms to ban any type of sexualized content.
+Recently, it has been is very common for financial institutions payment processors and banks to pressure platforms to censor sexualized content.
 Mastercard and Visa are the biggest players in this, they have a history of [going against pornographic content](https://www.cnn.com/2021/08/20/tech/onlyfans-explicit-content-ban-payment/index.html).
 But Paypal also has dipped it's toes into to censorship game by [seizing the funds](https://techraptor.net/gaming/news/lewd-idol-project-paypal-account-locked-kickstarter-funds) of several Patreon and Kickstarter projects with sexual themes.
+Regardless of how you feel about hardcore pornographic content, sexuality is a core part of the human experience and will always have a place in art.
+The right to create sexualized content needs to be protected.

 Whether through pressure from payment processors, or of their own free will, many platforms large and small participate in censorship.
 Apple has made its [stance on sexualized content very clear](https://www.theverge.com/2021/5/7/22425759/epic-apple-trial-app-store-itch-io-offensive-sexualized-unspeakable-games-day-5), it is almost impossible to release content with a hint of sexuality on any apple device.
 Last year gaming platform GameJolt [banned all games with sexual content](https://www.kotaku.com.au/2022/01/game-jolt-bans-sex/).
-Recently there have been rumours that itch.io, one of the largest platforms for indie game developers [may cut off some of the payment options for games with sexual content](https://itch.io/t/2809361/will-adult-games-be-forced-into-direct-payments-instead-of-collected-by-itchio).
-Steam, by far the largest PC gaming platform allows sexual content, and is fairly opposed to censorship, but cases still fall through the cracks.
+Recently there have been rumours that itch.io, one of the largest platforms for indie game developers [may cut off some of the payment options for games with sexual content](https://itch.io/t/2809361/will-adult-games-be-forced-into-direct-payments-instead-of-collected-by-itchio), likely due to pressure on the financial or legal side.
+Steam, by far the largest PC gaming platform allows sexual content, but cases still fall through the cracks.
 I myself was hard censored by Steam.
 I released a game that I thought followed their terms of service, but according to the person who reviewed my game, it did not.
 It wasn't sexual content that got my game banned, it was a perfectly normal PG-13 scene where 2 teenage characters kissed.
 This was deemed "sexual content involving a minor" and resulted in my game being completely removed from the platform.
+These "grey area" cases are common when you don't have clear lines drawn for what is, and isn't okay.
+Platforms leave their terms of service vague on purpose so that they can ban almost any content without being legally liable.
+It is not uncommon terms of service to include lines like "*Content with graphic depictions of violence or that promotes acts of violence will not be allowed.*" while obviously allowing and promoting violent content.
+Artists then have to guess as to what is and isn't allowed.
+The reality of this is, the platform can ban anyone they want without consequence.

 As bad as hard censorship is, soft censorship is actually more harmful to artistic freedom.
 Every creator regardless of their medium and platform is constantly fighting against the terms of service and has to walk on eggshells to avoid having their sources of revenue cut off.
 If you look for it, you will see self censorship everywhere.
 Even on meaningless social media posts with no money at stake people still censor themselves when talking about topics like mental health, gender and sexuality, and political issues in fear of being censored by algorithms.
 These topics are incredibly important for people to talk about, and that censorship is extremely harmful.

 Social censors have become a big deal in the past 5-10 years with the rise of social media.
 Being "canceled" is a big deal.
 Social censors absolutly have the ability to force institutional censors to act.
-There are many instances like the youtube "ad-pocalypse" where social censors forced advertisers to pull their funding, and on smaller scales having sponsers drop creators.
+There are many instances like the youtube "ad-pocalypse" where social censors forced advertisers to pull their funding, and on smaller scales having sponsers drop specific creators for.
 Ironically, it can be both good or bad to get canceled by a twitter mob.
 The attention that it brings can be very benifitial to creators, but can also be dangerous.
 Many artists, myself included like to hide our identity.
 When you create potentially controvercial artwork it is almost guaranteed that you will be harassed by some group of people online.
 With doxxing, there is solid chance of that harassment can carry over into the real world.
-The more that we can protect artists right to control their own privacy, the better.
+The more that we can protect artists rights and give them tools to control their own privacy, the better.

 ***